microwavediego/CSE4410_final/README.md

 - StartButton - Re-loads our Sample Scene when a user clicks the Start button
 - StartScreenManager - This simply loads 'SampleScene' when we click the start button.
 SampleScene is where our game is played.

-File Share:
-- Our team is sharing unity packages in the following Google Drive - https://drive.google.com/drive/folders/1WoGuAJnyyvJPexYNVYiGTHyiFHTK9L7g.
-Please let us know if there are any issues accessing package.
+Please let us know if there are any issues accessing any packages.